Skip to content

 Visiting Lodge Park | © National Trust Images/Nadia Mackenzie

-Lodge Park will open for select weekends in 2025 from 11:00am - 4:00pm.
+Lodge Park will open for select long weekends in 2026 from 11:00am - 4:00pm.
 In this article you’ll find everything you need to know about what's open and what to expect when you arrive.

 Exploring the Grandstand